gibsonpp/GR-sslcm-data/README.md

 trapyear
 </td>
 <td style="text-align:left;">
-Calendar year when the fish was trapped, i.e., return year for the adult fish.
+Calendar year when the fish was trapped at the weir; equal to the return year for the fish.
 </td>
 </tr>
 <tr>